 An overload is classified as more than 18 credits for a regular semester and more than 12 credits for the summer term.
 A one-credit course in physical education or supplemental instruction will not create an overload.
 Registration for a course overload requires written permission from the Director of the Center for Academic Advising and Student Support or the Associate Dean for Academics in the student's college.
-A "Change of Schedule (https://registrar.nmsu.edu/files/2018/03/Change-of-Schedule_Updated-02-02-18-1.pdf)" form is required and available from the University Student Records Office or on their website (https://records.nmsu.edu).
+A "Undergraduate Change of Schedule" form is required and available from the University Student Records Office or on their website.
 Freshmen and students with a grade of D or F, or a cumulative grade-point average of less than 2.5, in either of the last two semesters, are not eligible for overloads.
-Concurrent enrollment in non-NMSU courses at other post-secondary institutions requires prior approval from the Associate Dean for Academics in the student's college, and these courses are counted as part of a student's class load.
+Concurrent enrollment in non-NMSU courses at other postsecondary institutions requires prior approval from the Associate Dean for Academics in the student's college, and these courses are counted as part of a student's class load.